github/docs/content/github/managing-security-vulnerabilities/about-disclosing-vulnerabilities.md

 The process for reporting and disclosing vulnerabilities for projects on {% data variables.product.prodname_dotcom_the_website %} is as follows:

  If you are a security researcher who would like report a vulnerability, first check if there is a security policy for the related repository.
 For more information, see "[About security policies](/github/managing-security-vulnerabilities/adding-a-security-policy-to-your-repository#about-security-policies)."
 If there is one, follow it to understand the process before contacting the security team for that repository.
-If there isn't a security policy for the repository, you may try to privately contact the maintainers based on information available in the _security.md_ file.
+If there isn't a security policy for the repository, you may try to privately contact the maintainers:
+- by looking at all the text files in the root directory.
+In some cases, the contact details may
+- by creating an issue requesting contact details.

 {% note %}